-Every third year a tall, dignified, solemn, gray-haired man-who seems to remain stationary, as he never grows older-makes a three days' stay in New York city.
-He orders din-ner at a first class hotel to be ready on the sec-ond day of his stay at four o'clock.
-He gives every minute detail as to the feast, the number of plates, etc., etc. At the named hour the host appears in dinner dress, he seats his this paper.

-imaginary guests, this one by a wave of the hand, that by a smile and a bow, indicating the guest's seat.
-He motions the servants in attendance to remove covers and the feast proattendance to remove covers and the feast proceeds.
+Every third year a tall, dignified, solemn, gray-haired man-who seems to remain sta-tionary, as he never grows older-makes a three days' stay in New York city.
+He orders din-ner at a first class hotel to be ready on the second day of his stay at four o'clock.
+He gives every minute detail as to the feast, the num-ber of plates, etc., etc. At the named hour the host appears in dinner dress, he seats his imaginary guests, this one by a wave of the hand, that by a smile and a bow, Indicating the guest's seat.
+He motions the servants in attendance to remove covers and the feast proceeds.
 The host engages in conversation with the invisible guests: he pours out the wine and every glass being filled the host rises with his glass of wine elevated, and then every chair has a material occupant, perceptible to the eyes of the attendants.
 The ladies disappear through the door, the gentlemen remain.
-Conversation is renewed, when in an instant two of the guests flash into a passion, rise and draw daggers, and one of them strikes, burying his weapon in the bosom of a beautiful ing his weapon in the bosom, of a beautiful girl, who that instant rushes between the com-batants.
+Conversation is renewed, when in an instant two of the guests flash into a passion, rise and draw daggers, and one of them strikes, burying his weapon in the bosom of a beautiful girl, who that instant rushes between the com-batants.

-hatants.
-Horror seizes all, the host falls insensible, the phantom guests vanish, aid is called infor it very fortunately happens there is always one waiter who has the courage to see it out, though most of them have left the room in terror-and the host is finally brought to, and on the third day pays his bills and departs for another three years absence. another three years' absence.
+Horror seizes all, the host falls insensible,

+the phantom guests vanish, aid is called infor it very fortunately happens there is always one waiter who has the courage to see it out, though most of them have left the room in terror-and the host is finally brought to, and on the third day pays his bills and departs for another three years' absence.
+These happenings can be verified-says the World-by reputable witnesses, and the theory is-the murdered girl was the daughter of the host, and the scene but the re-enacting of a real tragedy.
+All is "make believe" guests until the wine is served, when the 'inner force" reaches culmination and the phantom guests become so materialized as to be seen by the table waiters.
+When the host falls his "inner force" subsides, and the scene fades.

-These happenings can be verified-says the World-by reputable witnesses, and the theory is the murdered girl was the daughter of the host, and the scene but the re-enacting of a real tragedy.
-All is "make believe" guests until the wine is served, when the "inner force" reaches culmination and the phantom guests become so materialized as to be seen y the table waiters.
-When the host falls his inner force" subsides, and the scene fades.
-That surely is a very dramatic scance, and might carry off the palm were it not disputed by the Chicago Tribune, which gives its tale of "Voices from the Spirit-land," and for the verity of which equally reliable witnesses can
+That surely is a very dramatic scance, and might carry off the palm were it not disputed by the Chicago Tribune, which gives its tale of "Voices from the Spirit land," and for the verity of which equally reliable witnesses can be produced.
 The Tribune's tale is that of a young lady of Lawrence Massachusetts, in September last died.
-While friends were weeping over her body a deep, gruff voice, from the lips of the dead ordered them to rub both her arms as hard as possible.
-The friends obeyed, another voice coming from the lips of the dead girl directed that the body should be lifted up, and when the friends, in terror, hesitated, the gruff voice said "Raise her up on end; you're deaf, ain't you?"
-The friends gave heed to that command, and the girl when so raised up began to breathe, and a third voice issued from her lips saying: "If I could move her legs around so that I could set her up on the footboard, she'd be all right."
+While friends were weeping over her body a deep, gruil voice, from the lips of the dead ordered them to rub both her arms as hard as possible.
+The friends obeyed, another voice coming from the lips of the dead girl directed that the body should be lifted up, and when the friends, in terror, hesitated, the grutl voice said "Raise her up on end ; you're deaf, ain't you " The friends gave heed to that command, and the girl when so raised up began to breathe, and a third voice issued from her lips saying: "If I could move her legs around so that I could set her up on the footboard, she'd be all right."
 And as the father attempted to obey that direction, both the daughter and himself were placed, sitting, on the foot-board.
-The girl talked cheerily and brightly for a few moments, and then fell back lifeless.
+The girl talked cheerily and